jimxshaw/jimxshaw.github.io/content/blog/holiday-self-care/index.md

 It feels good to get outside of ourselves and our problems, even if for a little while, to be given a new perspective.

+### 7. Dress Comfortably

+Sounds silly?
+It's one of the most practical advice I can give you!
+During the holidays my cousins and I celebrate Pajamarama.
+It's a self-created ritual where we wear pajamas, watch movies and spend time together.

+Dress yourself in ways that nourish comfort, joy and self-care. **Comfort + Fun = A Great Time**

+I'm blessed to support your journey towards wholeness this holiday season!